origraph/origraph.js/documentation/schema.md

 With respect to storing selectors as values inside files, please follow the convention (there's no way to enforce this via the library) that stored references should only apply locally to that document.
 External references to other files should be explicitly use some kind of external file query (or, in the event that you *really* want a stored reference to refer across *all* files, use the document selector `{"_id":{"$gt":"_\uffff"}}` to avoid picking up internal PouchDB documents).

+## `#list#of#flags`
+All elements that have been assigned a particular `flag` can be selected quickly in a structure-agnostic way; i.e. two elements in entirely different parts of a document—or even across documents—can be selected together if they have the same flag assignment.
+Listing more than one flag in this part of the query is an `AND` operation, i.e. only elements that have all the listed flags will be selected.

+Note that combining a `#list#of#flags` with a `$`JSONPath will result in a slightly *less* efficient query, as the results of the JSONPath need to be evaluated and manually filtered (combining these two arguments is also an `AND` operation).

+You can see a flag selector in action in example 6 above.

-## JSONPath
+## `$`JSONPath
-By default (without a preceding Mango selector), the JSONPath is evaluated from its containing document's `contents` object.
+By default (without a preceding Mango selector), a JSONPath is evaluated from its containing document's `contents` object.
 No modification of the JSONPath is necessary when multiple files are selected; it will be evaluated for each file returned by the Mango selector.

 Examples 1 - 4 demonstrate JSONPaths in use.

-When no JSONPath is provided, the the document's `contents` object is referenced.
+When no JSONPath is provided, the the document itself is referenced; to get the contents of a document, use the root `$` selector.

 ## Parent selectors
 A query can end with a series of `^` symbols to refer to the parent object that contains the matched result.
-This is useful when you want to filter objects based on nested child values attributes.
+This is useful when you want to filter objects based on nested child attributes.
 If the series of `^` characters reach beyond the `contents`, an empty result will be returned.
 Example 4 demonstrates a parent selector being used.

 # File IDs
 Our convention is to format document `_id`s similar to what you'd see in a `Content-Type` or `Content-Disposition` header, minus the keys, and with a specific order: